Fremantle Language Development Centre Early Years Program

-The Caralee Birth – 4 Early Years Program is an early intervention program that recognizes parents as the child’s first teacher and the vital role they play in the early language and learning development of the child.
-It provides support to families of children aged from birth-4 years in the Willagee area and families of children with speech and language difficulties in the Fremantle Education District.
+The Early Years Program is an early intervention program that recognises parents as the child’s first teacher and the vital role they play in the early language and learning development of the child.
+It provides support to families of children aged from birth to four years in the Willagee area and families of children with speech and language difficulties in the Fremantle Education District.

 - To promote positive attitudes to parenting and increase attachment between children and parents.

 Programs and Services